UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

 - Must in general meet all System and institution undergraduate or graduate admission requirements to include high school graduation, ACT/SAT scores, and Learning Support, if enrolling for credit.
 In exceptional cases where circumstances indicate that certain requirements such as high school graduation and SAT/ACT scores requirements are inappropriate, the University may waive one or more of these requirements.
 The University may provide diagnostic methods to determine whether or not participation in Learning Support will be required prior to enrollment in regular credit.

 - Will have all usual student and institutional records maintained.

 - Must meet all System, institution, and legislated degree requirements such as Regents' Test and History and Constitution Instruction or Exams, if they are degree-seeking students.

 - Must submit proof of required immunizations.

 READMISSION OF FORMER STUDENTS

-Former students who have not been in attendance for one calendar year or more must reapply through the Registrar's Office and pay a $25 application fee.
+Former students who have not been in attendance for one calendar year or more must reapply through the Registrar's Office.
 Students who were on academic suspension at the time of their withdrawal are required to obtain the approval of the Vice President for Academic Affairs for readmission.